 Caring For Your Pond Plants Through The Seasons

-If you are able to leave this job until late autumn, it will be more convenient, because it can be combined with other jobs and because it will cause less disruption to wildlife (see below).
-However, if autumn is a long way away and the unwanted plants are growing fast and causing problems, do the job then.
+Leave this job until late autumn if possible, so that you can combine it with other jobs and so that you cause less disruption to wildlife (see below).
+However, if autumn is a long way away and the unwanted plants are growing fast and causing problems, do the job sooner.

 Don't remove dead vegetation later than early spring, as it can become too difficult to trim off the old material without inadvertently damaging the new shoots.

-Pond plants should be re-potted or divided at least every two to three years, or sooner if the plant appears hungry or cramped in its pot.
+Pond plants should be re-potted or divided at least every two to three years, or sooner if they appear hungry or cramped in their pot.
 This may simply mean the plant being removed from its old pot and re-potted into a larger pot.
 Alternatively, if for reasons of space you need to keep it in the same size pot, the plant can be divided with a sharp knife into an appropriate size, the roots trimmed, and then re-planted in the same pot but with fresh soil.

 The best time to re-pot plants is early spring, just as they start to grow.
 This ensures that any nutrients and fresh soil will begin to be used straightaway, for the greatest efficiency and the least leaching into the water.
 In most cases, this is also the best time to cut and divide plants, since they will cope more easily with this if they can begin to grow again immediately.